blamz/AccessHQ/README.md

 * Use eclipse to open "Phileas Trip_Source.jar"
 * Update the file path in code to point to the current location of chrome driver on your system
 * Click run in eclipse and observe the results.

+Importing Selenium files:
+* If the packaged files in the source code do not work, then follow these steps:
+ * With the project open in eclipse, right click on the "PhileasTrip" project in the package explorer window
+ * Click properties
+ * Click Java Build Path
+ * Click Classpath
+ * Click Add External JARs
+ * Navigate to the Selenium files on your system
+ * Select all JAR files in the libs folder and click Open
+ * Click Add External JARs again
+ * Select the JAR files outside the lib folder too and click Open
+ * Click Apply and Close

+Installing TestNG:
+ * Inside eclipse, click help
+ * Click eclipse marketplace
+ * In the find window, type testng
+ * Click on the magnfiying glass to begin the search
+ * Look for "TestNG for Eclipse" and click install
+ * Follow the on screen instructions; default settings are okay and simply agree to everything
+ * Eclipse will need to restart after installing

 Contributions:
 Thanks goes to https://www.guru99.com/ for their great tutorials!